luc14n/LuciansLocalChatroom/README.md

 # Lucians Local Chatroom
 This is a project made for a computer networking class.
 The goal is to have a TCP client/server connection and allow coninuous chat over a local network.

+# Version 1.2
+Changed messages over to JSON packages.
+Allowed for each client to have an identifiable username set by the user.
+Allows for more functionality to be explored with being able to send more complex messages.
+Messages may still be seen by scraping network traffic and will most likely be the goal for v1.3

+# Version 1.1
+Changed how the 'server' functioned so that it was a distribution node to all connected clients.
+Fixed a bug with multiple clients not having continuous chat functionality.
+Set up start to allow for messages to be changed to json packages.

 # Version 1.0
 Allows for multiple clients to connect to the running app, however the 'Sever' side chat window will only respond to the last client connected.